-4 Conclusions
+390 4 Conclusions

-This paper presents results of aerosol spatiotemporal distribution and optical properties measured by a scanning aerosol lidar, a radiosonde with a backscatter sensor, an OPC-N3 on a UAV, and a comprehensive set of ground-level in situ measurements.
-Modern aerosol characterization methods including remote sensing and in situ methods helped us better understand the aerosol physical properties and build a bridge between remote sensing and these in situ methods.
-This paper focuses on the comparison of aerosol measurement between lidar retrievals and in situ measurements at ground level, in the troposphere, and in the stratosphere, thus validating lidar retrievals at all altitude levels.
+This paper presents results of aerosol spatial-temporal distribution and optical properties measured by a scanning aerosol LIDAR, a radiosonde with a backscatter sensor, an OPC-N3 on a UAV, and a comprehensive set of ground level in-situ measurements.
+Modern aerosol characterisation methods including remote sensing and in-situ methods helped us better understand the aerosol physical properties and build a bridge between remote sensing and these in-situ methods.
+This paper focuses on the comparison of aerosol measurement between LIDAR retrievals and in-situ measurements at ground level, in the troposphere, and in the stratosphere, thus validating LIDAR retrievals at all altitude levels.

-The comparison of ground-level in situ extinction coefficients with lidar-derived ones shows that Fidas200 underestimated the particle number concentration by a factor of 2-10 at the diameter range between 0.25 and 0.5 μm, thus causing the total extinction calculated from this size distribution to be systematically lower than that from lidar retrievals by a factor of 4.70 ± 1.49 .
-The extinction coefficient calculated from the Fidas200 aerosol size distribution corrected by the SMPS size distribution shows good agreement with the lidar-derived extinction coefficient, with a slope of 1.037 ± 0.015 and a Pearson correction coefficient of 0.878.
-The comparison also shows that the undercounting of aerosol particles between 0.25 and 0.5 μm is the main reason for the large discrepancy between lidar retrieval and ground-level in
+The comparison of ground-level in-situ extinction coefficients with LIDAR-derived ones shows that Fidas200 underestimated particle number concentration by a factor of 2-10 at the diameter range between 0.25 μ m and 0.5 μ m, thus causing the total extinction calculated from this size distribution to be systematically lower than that from LIDAR retrievals by a factor of 4.70

+400 \pm 1.49.
+The extinction coefficient calculated from the Fidas200 aerosol size distribution corrected by SMPS size distribution shows good agreement with LIDAR-derived extinction coefficient with a slope of 1.037 \pm 0.015 and a Pearson correction coefficient of 0.878.
+The comparison also shows that the undercounting of aerosol particles between 0.25 μ m and 0.5 μ m is the main reason for the large discrepancy between LIDAR retrieval and ground-level in-situ Fidas200 measurements.
+In addition, a comparison between LIDAR and UAV shows good agreement in boundary layer height measurements and both